 - 1) What are measurable impacts of the arts on the following outcome areas: health and wellness for individuals; cognition and learning; and U.S. economic growth and innovation?
 Under what conditions do such impacts occur, through what mechanisms, and for which populations and/or sectors? - 2) In what ways do the arts contribute to the healing and revitalization of communities?
 What factors mediate these contributions, and for the benefit of which populations?
-What are common elements of such programs or practices, and what are appropriate measures of success? - 3) What is the state of diversity, equity, inclusion, and accessibility in the arts?
-What progress has been made in achieving these outcomes for arts administration, employment, learning, and participation?
-What are some promising practices and/or replicable strategies in these domains, and what are appropriate markers of success? - 4) How is the U.S. arts ecosystem (e.g., arts organizations and venues, artists and arts workers, and participants and learners) adapting and responding to social, economic, and technological changes and challenges to the sector, including trends accelerated by the COVID-19 pandemic?
+What are common elements of such programs or practices, and what are appropriate measures of success? - 3) What is the state of access to arts programs, services, and related opportunities for underserved groups (i.e., those whose access to the arts has been limited by geography, ethnicity, economic conditions, and/or disability)?
+What progress has been made in achieving positive, durable outcomes for arts administration, employment, learning, and participation?
+What are promising practices and/or replicable strategies in these domains, and what are appropriate markers of success? - 4) How is the U.S. arts ecosystem (e.g., arts organizations and venues, artists and arts workers, and participants and learners) adapting and responding to social, economic, and technological changes and challenges to the sector, including trends accelerated by the COVID-19 pandemic?
 What are promising practices and/or replicable strategies for responding to such forces, for different segments of the arts ecosystem?